How we can help you

 We also provide advice to doctors, nurses, patients and carers about possible side-effects of medicines and interactions with other medicines or food.
 This advice is particularly important if you are older, have a number of medical problems, or take a lot of different medicines.

-We can help to minimise the number of medicines you take and medicines that could cause problems for you.
+We can help to minimise the number of medicines you take and identify and stop medicines that could cause problems for you.
 If you have difficulty remembering to take your medicines we can provide advice to help you.

 Our team includes: